ben-xD/GoHenry-SpaceX-Launch-Tracker/README.md

 ### Word of warning

-They've shown that they want to see very strong *"separation of concerns"*, e.g.
+The GoHenry feedback given to me said they want to see very strong *"separation of concerns"*, e.g.

 - separate models separate from DTO
-- Repository classes, not just Service classes
+- Repository classes, not just Service classes, and separate shared preferences access from network requests.
+(They prefer small classes/ shallow implementations)
-- If you using Navigator 2.0, refactor that into its own Widget.
+- If you using Navigator 2.0, refactor that into its own Widget instead of putting in `UpcomingLaunches` like I did.

 That means the project would be highly fragmented, which might be uncomfortable for some people.